 “As a tenant in SA, what happens when my lightbulbs stop working at home?”
-(Tenant, SA)
+Tenant, SA

-“In South Australia, a landlord is responsible for maintaining consumables in the property like replacing blown lightbulbs and Pura Tap filters, while tenants are responsible for caring for items such as cleaning air conditioner filters,” she said.
+“In South Australia, a landlord is responsible for maintaining consumables in the property like replacing blown lightbulbs and Pura Tap filters, while tenants are responsible for caring for items such as cleaning air conditioner filters,” they said.

 “To avoid all this hassle and inconvenience, some tenants opt to change their lightbulbs themselves, if they are standard lightbulbs.”